01 of 13

 10 of 13

-Equipped with a eucalyptus vapour bath, dry saunas, hot tub spas with 130 water jets massaging clients as they bathe, a heated pool, and a cold plunge bath, Spa Bolton also features a Savusauna, the only one of its kind in Canada, possibly North America.
+Equipped with a eucalyptus vapor bath, dry saunas, hot tub spas with 130 water jets massaging clients as they bathe, a heated pool, and a cold plunge bath, Spa Bolton also features a Savusauna, the only one of its kind in Canada and possibly North America.
 It's a Finnish smoke sauna that burns wood.
 With no chimney, the smoke permeates the room.
 Poplar branches are used to exfoliate the skin while relaxing in the Savusauna.

 Other on-site services include the usual suspects: massage, facials, mani-pedis, and body care treatments.
 Massages can be had it outdoor yurts or tents positioned near the river, within audible distance of the waterfalls.Continue to 11 of 13 below.

 11 of 13

 Located in Brossard, a Greater Montreal area municipality south of the metropolis, Skyspa proposes a rooftop thermal experience with the help of Finnish saunas, steam baths, Californian baths, Nordic waterfalls, and rest areas.